 "I joined Care Plus around seven years ago.
 Before then I'd worked in a dementia home and although I enjoyed that, I was ready for a change.
 Now, I deliver at home care and support.
 It's great because I'm helping people to live independently, in their own homes.
-I like the fact that every day is different, I'm getting out into the community home at the and getting to know people and their end of the day, I families. know I've made
+I like the fact that every day is different, I'm getting out into the community and getting to know people and their families.
 "I'm very much part of a team.
-I was on a difference." maternity leave during the pandemic last year and I missed my colleagues; I wanted to be there to support them.
+I was on maternity leave during the pandemic last year and I missed my colleagues; I wanted to be there to support them.
 It feels great to be back and after a couple of days it was as though I'd never been away.
 I think that this experience has brought us even closer together and it has definitely helped the public understand the importance of our work.

-"Before I had my children I worked full-time, as a team leader.
-Now I want to work part-time of training, too, in specialist areas like diabetes care and mental health.
+children I worked full-time, as a team leader.
+Now I want to work part-time and Care Plus helped to make sure that my career fits into my new life.
+That's the good thing about being part of a big organisation, there are always opportunities to take on more responsibility or to move into a different area.
+We have lots of training, too, in specialist areas like diabetes care and mental health.
 There is always more to learn.